Teko people: History

 The Teko constitute one of the six now-living ethnic groups of French Guiana already present before colonization.
 More nomadic than the other ethnic groups of the area, the Teko resided on different rivers in French Guiana during the colonial period, notably on the Approuague and, more recently, they settled within the surroundings of the rivers Tampok and Maroni near the border with Suriname, and the river Camopi near the border with Brazil.
 Their villages, usually located at a distance from the rivers for protection from raids, were moved frequently due to soil exhaustion, warfare, and several customary reasons, like the death of a chief.

-The Teko' first contact with the Europeans occurred in 1767 when an expedition led by Patris, came across the tribe.
+The Teko's first contact with the Europeans occurred in 1767 when an expedition led by Patris, came across the tribe.
 The number of people was estimated at 350 to 400.
-They were in continuous warfare against the Galibi Amerindians who often raided their territory.
+They were in continuous warfare against the Kalina people who often raided their territory.
 By the 19th century internal and intertribal warfare had weakened the Teko to the point of being collective slaves to the Wayampi.
 The tribal warfare ended after the French government had threatened a military intervention.
 The fighting, along with the epidemics, greatly reduced their numbers.
 In 1849, Bagot estimated their numbers around 100 people.

 By the late 1960s, the Teko were in a poor state of health, however due to general health improvements and various demographic strategies, they have since grown to the number of approximately 400.
 In the 1960s, the French Government contacted all tribes to ask them whether they wanted French citizenship.
 The Wayampi, who did accept citizenship in 2000, and the Teko were the only tribes who decided against citizenship.
-During the same period, the French government tried to the concentrate the population in larger villages with limited success.
+During the same period, the French government tried to concentrate the population in larger villages with limited success.
 The government installed male captains, based on the Maroon hierarchy, to head the villages, however being a matrilocality, the position was often inherited by the widow.
 In 2012, the Teko resisted the creation of the Guiana Amazonian Park as a restriction to their free movement.